quasar42/auto-restart/README.md

 * `-e, --execute <command>` Instead of rebooting, custom `<command>` will be executed.
 * `-r, --human-readable` Prints network traffic sizes in power of 1000 (e.g., 4.8 M).
 * `-d, --dry-run` Won't reboot if the parameters are met, just prints a message.

+## Examples
+Run Auto restart script in the background.
+If the network usage is lower than 2 MB/s on average the computer will be restarted.
+Otherwise the script will try to restart until 5:00 in the morning every 15 minutes (the network traffic measurement length is not included into the interval between tries).
+Network measures will be printed in human readable form.
+`./auto_restart.sh -n 2M -i 870 -t 5:00 -r`

+Line in crontab to restart the computer every day at 4:00 in the morning and check if the CPU load isn't too high in order to detect if the system is in use.
+If the CPU load is too high, the script will try to restart 6 times every 10 minutes.
+The output of the script is saved to log file with a dynamically changing date as a name of the log file.
+`0  4	* * *	root	/opt/Auto-restart/auto_restart.sh --cpu 2.0,2.0,2.0 --amount-of-tries 6 --interval 600 >> "/opt/Auto-restart/LOGS/$(date +\%Y-\%m-\%d).log"`